-Shish Kebab, also known as Shish Kabob, is a healthy, delicious, nutrient-packed meal of grilled meat and vegetables on skewers.
+Shish Kebab, also known as Shish Kabob, is a keto-friendly, delicious, nutrient-packed meal of grilled meat and vegetables on skewers.
 Pair it with roasted veggies or a low carb salad for a nutritious, low carb, family meal!

 When summer rolls around, it’s time to whip out the grill and get grilling!
 Shish kebabs are a wonderful summer delicacy, great for dinner or a barbeque hangout with friends and family.